 - If you wish to enjoy camping near Chandratal, plan and reserve your stay in advance.

 - Spiti looks more than just beautiful during August and the best way to explore all of it is on foot.
 So, make sure trekking is a part of your itinerary.

 - Do check with your doctor once if you’re absolutely fit to visit the mountains.

 - Don’t forget to carry this little guide with you for a hassle-free & memorable experience.

 - Take a good camera along because there’s a lot to capture there.

-Thrilled for your trip to Spiti in August already?
+Thrilled for your trip to Spiti valley in August already?
 Don’t forget to take a note of all the essential information from this handy guide before you head out.
 Also, we hope you have the most heavenly holiday ever!

 Frequently Asked Questions About Spiti Valley In August

 A. Spiti Valley is famous for Tabo Monastery which is one of the most ancient places in Spiti and consists of spectacular paintings.
 The place is also widely popular for its beauty that is unlike any other place.